Updated May 2020

 Offer Consideration Period

 For offers made to first-, second-, or third-year students for summer or permanent employment, we request that private-sector employers provide a period for consideration of those offers that is no less favorable than the period provided to students from any other law school.
+We encourage employers to communicate their offer consideration period to students prior to the interview date.

 We ask employers who have reasonable assurance that a student is seriously considering their offer to grant requests for extensions liberally.
 Our experience from talking to thousands of students suggests that students who feel that they have been given the opportunity to reach an informed, voluntary decision among offers are far more likely to be confident in their decision when they face the demands of private practice.
 We believe that confidence in the decision-making process correlates strongly with retention.
 We urge employers to grant extensions to students who have remained in active contact with them.